-Deposits and Investments
+Deposits

-Monies invested by the College are secured by the federal depository insurance (FDIC) or the qualified public depositories pledging securities with the State Treasurer in such amounts required by the Florida Security for Public Depositories Act.
+Monies invested by the College are covered by federal depository insurance (FDIC) and amounts more than the insurance coverage are secured by the qualified public depositories pledging securities with the State Treasurer in such amounts required by the Florida Security for Public Depositories Act.
 In the event of a default or insolvency of a qualified public depositor, the State Treasurer will implement procedures for payment of losses according to the validated claims of the Station pursuant to Section 280.08, Florida Statutes.